-- A "requirements contracts" or "exclusive supply contracts" are terms for an agreement whereby a supplier and buyer agree that over a certain term (e.g., 1 year) buyer will only buy a certain something from the supplier, and the supplier will meet the buyer's requirement to be supplied. - Typically, this might involve a fixed price. - Formerly, these arrangements, if large in scale, got strong pro-plaintiff treatment via an interpretation of Clayton Act § 3: Such arrangements are illegal if they "foreclose[] in a substantial share of the line of commerce affected."
+- The phrases "requirements contracts" and "exclusive supply contracts" are terms for an agreement whereby a supplier and buyer agree that over a certain term (e.g., one year) a buyer will only buy a certain something from the supplier, and the supplier will meet the buyer's requirement to be supplied. - Typically, this might involve a fixed price. - Formerly, these arrangements, if large in scale, got strong pro-plaintiff treatment via an interpretation of Clayton Act § 3, that such arrangements are illegal if they "foreclose[] ... a substantial share of the line of commerce affected."
 Standard Stations Case, Standard Oil and Standard Stations v.
 U.S., 337 U.S. 293 (1949).